 For example, using this scale, a consumer would know that R-1 insulation would be the thinnest of the thin and clearly not enough to protect your home’s temperature.
 In fact, no matter where you live, if you have an r-value lower than R-19, you may want to consider insulating your attic.

 If you have a solid foundation, insulation in an attic is likely the most crucial insulation within your home.
-Your roof is subject to the heat of the sun and weather, meaning it’s the most vulnerable area in your home to temperature change.
+Your roof is subject to the sun’s heat and weather, meaning it’s the most vulnerable area in your home to temperature change.

-Attic insulation is incredibly important in any home, but in Florida, it’s even more necessary.
+Attic insulation is incredibly important in any home, but it’s even more necessary in Florida.
 This state, ruled by hurricanes and heat, requires homeowners to take extra precautions to make their homes comfortable, affordable, and energy-efficient.

 For insulation purposes, Florida is broken into two zones: climate zone one and climate zone two.
 Climate zone one includes the Southern Florida counties: Broward, Collier, Hendry, Lee, Miami-Dade, Monroe, and Palm Beach.
 Every other county is considered climate zone two.